Flexible working arrangements are on the rise. Here’s why.

-- Shifting values are creating a widespread demand for better work/life balance.
+- Shifting values are creating a widespread demand for a better work/life balance.
 Job location and scheduling are becoming as important as pay.

-- Organizations that fail to implement flexible working arrangements risk losing talent to companies who will offer their employees more flexibility and better work/life balance.
+- Organizations that fail to implement flexible working arrangements risk losing talent to companies who will offer their employees more flexibility and a better work/life balance.

-Not yet.
-The Bureau of Labor Statistics (BLS) indicates that only 5% of employers offer flexible working to the majority of its employees on a regular basis.
+The Bureau of Labor Statistics (BLS) indicates that only 5% of employers offer flexible work to the majority of their employees on a regular basis.
 This percentage has risen only 1 point since 2003.
-There are around 10% of UK and US employees that regularly work from home.
-According to one study, 43% of US workers can work remotely at least part of the time as of 2016.

-(This of course also means, that if you are reading this right now and deciding to go for it, you are already one step ahead of the competition.)
+These numbers are surprisingly low, bearing in mind the fact that flexible working can increase performance levels by 13%, as measured by Stanford University.
+This of course also means that if you are reading this right now and deciding to go for it, you are already one step ahead of the competition.

-There is a long list of the observed benefits of flexible working for both, the employee and the employer:
+There is a long list of the observed benefits of flexible working for both the employee and the employer:

-- improved job satisfaction and work/life balance,
+- Improved job satisfaction and work/life balance,

 - reduced employee absenteeism,